This Is Your Brain on Business

 The military offers just one example.
 In 2014, President Obama only half-jokingly announced that the U.S. government was building Iron Man, in the form of a “smart armor” known as TALOS.
 Soldiers of the very near future will be equipped with brain-computer interfaces allowing them to simultaneously control armor-like exoskeletons and rely on powerful databases, enabling them to be stronger, faster, and more resistant while making optimal decisions.

-Some might even argue that mind controlled driving is not as impressive as making paralyzed people move their limbs-since for neuroscientists, controlling objects thanks to cutting-edge brain-computer interfaces has become quite common.
-What is noteworthy in Hübner Mendes’ driving performance is that the device he employed to control the race car a portable and wireless wearable headset monitoring brainwaves manufactured by Emotiv, a San Francisco-based company that I advise-can be ordered online for the price of an X-Box console.
+Some might even argue that mind controlled driving is not as impressive as making paralyzed people move their limbs--since for neuroscientists, controlling objects thanks to cutting-edge brain-computer interfaces has become quite common.
+What is noteworthy in H?bner Mendes' driving performance is that the device he employed to control the race car - a portable and wireless wearable headset monitoring brainwaves manufactured by Emotiv, a San Francisco-based company that I advise--can be ordered online for the price of an X-Box console.

 In fact, it's already being used by thousands of gamers to move their avatars in virtual worlds with their mind, freeing their hands to shoot monsters.
 Others use the headset to monitor their sleep or meditate.
 The automotive industry is using it to monitor the level of attention of drivers and have cars stop automatically or sound an alarm when the drivers start falling asleep.
 It is being used in other sectors where attention to information is a life-and-death matter, by airline traffic controllers and nuclear plant operators.
 What was science fiction not so long ago is now just a couple of clicks away from everyone's mailbox.